calblueprint/phs/pull_request_template.md

 ## ❗IF this sprint was marked as FRONTEND on linear, cc Claire Wang

-_REMEMBER: once PR is made, also request a PR review Andrei, CC'ing is NOT enough!_
+_REMEMBER: once PR is made, also request a PR review Sarah, CC'ing is NOT enough!_
-🏚 cc: @andreisito
+🏚 cc: @sarahhpeng @andreisito